 Fathers can face unique challenges in the fight for legal or physical custody if they were not married to the mother of their children at the time of birth.
 Before arguing for sole or joint custody, they must first establish paternity over the child.
 A legal professional skilled at handling family law cases can assist fathers in proving paternity and help either parent fight for legal or physical custody.

 State law requires each parent to provide financial support for their shared children until they complete high school, or turn 18 years old, whichever comes first.
 Child support awards are determined by many factors such as each parent’s earning ability and the child’s current financial needs.
-Any parent attempting to request child support, contest financial obligations, or amend a court order should contact a family law attorney as soon as possible.
+Any parent attempting to request child support, contest financial obligations, or amend a court order should contact a lawyer familiar with family law in Guilford as soon as possible.

 Understanding the state laws relevant to your situation can help you achieve a positive outcome in your case.
-It is essential to consult with an attorney who can provide adequate legal counsel and guidance.
+It is essential to consult with a team that can provide adequate legal counsel and guidance.
 Call a Guilford family lawyer today to discuss the best course of action in your case.